valtido/sentry-docs/src/collections/_documentation/clients/react-native/expo.md

 Sentry.config('___PUBLIC_DSN___').install();
 ```

+{% capture __alert_content -%}
-Note that for Expo, you have to use you public DSN instead of the private one.
+For Expo, you have to use you public DSN instead of the private one.
 This is due to Expo not using the native integration, yet.
 This could change in future releases.
+{%- endcapture -%}
+{%- include components/alert.html
+    title="Note"
+    content=__alert_content
+    level="warning"
+%}

 &nbsp;